Cover of Benjamin Franklin: An American Life

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from Benjamin Franklin: An American Life:
+The most popular highlights from Benjamin Franklin: An American Life, saved by readers on Screvi.

 “When another asserted something that I thought an error, I denied myself the pleasure of contradicting him.”